Srivijaya: Legacy

 The gilded costume of South Sumatran Gending Sriwijaya dance.

 Although Srivijaya left few archaeological remains and was almost forgotten in the collective memory of Maritime Southeast Asia, the rediscovery of this ancient maritime empire by Cœdès in the 1920s raised the notion that it was possible for a widespread political entity to have thrived in Southeast Asia in the past.
 Modern Indonesian historians have used Srivijaya as a frame of reference of how ancient globalisation, foreign relations and maritime trade, have shaped Asian civilisation.
+The royal style itself travelled.
+Walailak Songsiri derives the second element of the place-name Phraek Si Racha, an old town on the Noi River in what is now Chai Nat province, from Sri Maharaja, the style of a prestigious Srivijayan king, taken up as a place-name in the way that peninsular and Khmer royal names were taken up as titles in the central plain of Thailand.

 An important legacy of Srivijaya was its language.
 Unlike some inscriptions of Srivijayan contemporaries – Tarumanagara and other Javanese polities that use Sanskrit – Srivijayan inscriptions were written in Old Malay.
 This has promoted the status of local languages to the same status as Sanskrit; as the language of the elite.
 Sanskrit was only known in certain circles such as the brahmin and kavi, while Old Malay was a common language in the Srivijayan realm.
 This linguistic policy probably stemmed from the rather egalitarian nature of Mahayana Buddhism adhered to in Srivijaya, in contrast to the elitist nature of Hinduism.
 Unlike Hinduism, Mahayana Buddhism did not have emphasize on a caste system that limited the use and knowledge of liturgical language to the Brahmin caste.
 For centuries, Srivijaya, through its expansion, economic power and military prowess, was responsible for the spread of Old Malay throughout the Malay Archipelago.
 It was the working language of traders, being used in various ports and marketplaces in the region.